drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Energies from Force Field Calculations
 *[Force Field]: A set of mathematical equations and parameters used for assessing the energy of a given chemical system.

-The binding constant (K) of a ligand to its receptor is related to the ligand/receptor interaction energy (&Delta;H) via: &Delta;G = &Delta;H - T&Delta;S = -RT lnK.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/energies-from-force-field-calculations-7513fac2'><i class='fa fa-play' aria-hidden='true'></i></button>The binding constant (K) of a ligand to its receptor is related to the ligand/receptor interaction energy (&Delta;H) via: &Delta;G = &Delta;H - T&Delta;S = -RT lnK.
 If we assume the entropy change is the same for each molecule then we can write: &Delta;H = - RT lnK where the entalpy change on binding (interaction energy) is proportional to the log of the binding constant.
 The interaction energy can be calculated by force-field calculation as the sum of van der Waals and electrostatic interactions between the ligand and the receptor.
 *[force-field]: A set of mathematical equations and parameters used for assessing the energy of a given chemical system.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer